Welcome

 Objectives of the OSCE

-The OSCE’s objective is to enhance security in Europe through cooperation and dialogue between the European and the eastern and western neighbouring countries.
-The OSCE is based on a wide-ranging definition of security that encompasses the “three dimensions”: 1. the politico-military dimension, 2. the economic and environmental dimension, and 3. the human dimension of security policy.
-Core topics of the OSCE in the first dimension include military fields such as disarmament, arms control and security- and confidence-building, in addition to other tasks such as crisis management and counter-terrorism.
-The economic and environmental dimension primarily seeks to promote economic security and stability, mitigate climate change-related risks and foster connectivity among the participating States.
+Core topics of the OSCE in the first dimension include crisis and conflict management, arms control, disarmament, security development and confidence-building, counter-terrorism, cooperation and exchange between police authorities, joint border management, the fight against human trafficking and organised crime, and engagement in the area of cyber security.
+The economic and environmental dimension primarily seeks to promote economic security and stability, strengthen cooperation on environmental questions, mitigate climate change-related risks and foster connectivity among the participating States.
 The third dimension comprises the protection of human rights as well as the promotion of democratic and rule-of-law standards.
-In a cross-dimensional context, the OSCE focuses on issues such as promoting the Women, Peace and Security Agenda, fighting human trafficking, as well as mediation and cyber security.
+In a cross-dimensional context, the OSCE focuses on topics such as promoting the Women, Peace and Security Agenda, gender equality, mediation and dialogue.
 The aim is to enable participating States to build trust in the long term through issues and projects of common interest.

 Germany in the OSCE

 Germany contributes 11 percent of the current OSCE budget, which makes it the second-largest contributor after the United States.
 Moreover, the Federal Government supports OSCE projects throughout the OSCE area with additional voluntary contributions.
 German staff are to be found in almost all the OSCE missions and institutions.
 All in all, Germany seconds more than 40 experts to the OSCE.
-Furthermore, Germany regularly contributes to OSCE election observation missions run by the Office for Democratic Institutions and Human Rights (ODIHR).
+Furthermore, Germany regularly contributes to the OSCE election observation missions run by the Office for Democratic Institutions and Human Rights (ODIHR).
 Since 2002, secondment of personnel has been organised in cooperation with the Center for International Peace Operations (ZIF).

 Germany’s interests within the OSCE are represented by the Permanent Mission to the OSCE at the organisation’s headquarters in Vienna.